poonchuanan/tp/docs/UserGuide.md

 ```

 #### Activity date is before application launch date or after today's date
-If your entry is before 2020-10-14 or after today's date, an error would occur
+If your entry is before 2020-10-14 or after today's date, the following input will produce an error:
-> the following would be printed out if you input `add f/ jelly c/ 90 d/ 2020-10-13`
+> `add f/ jelly c/ 90 d/ 2020-10-13`

 ```
 ====================================================================================